trans-travel/trans-travel/us/nc.md

 by local religious leaders and others who claimed she was exposing herself to children (evidence has shown this could not have happened).
 Fortunately police responded to these complaints rightly noting that the woman was not violating any laws (or doing anything at all improper).
+Violent threats were also made in Brevard in July 2023 against a drag show.

 ## Resources